vsmysee/vsmysee.github.io/_posts/2020-01-02-htdp-second-version.md

 title:  HTDP第二版序
 ---

+first edition of the book (1995–2000)

+的一个版本过去了20年

+spent fifteen years writing this edition

+这个版本写了15年

 ## Preface

 Many professions require some form of programming.
 Accountants program spreadsheets; musicians program synthesizers; authors program word processors; and web designers program style sheets.
 When we wrote these words for the first edition of the book (1995–2000), readers may have considered them futuristic; by now, programming has become a required skill and numerous outlets—books, on-line courses, K-12 curricula—cater to this need, always with the goal of enhancing people’s job prospects.